thomasjohnkane/snooze/README.md

 **Using with existing Notifications and Mailable**

-We recommend using the Snotification generators (see below).
+We recommend using the Snooze generators (see below).

 However, if you have existing notifications you'd like to schedule, all you need to do is accept the `data` array in your notification.
 [Read more here][8]